fucuo12/fucuohome/README.md

   **Examples of usage**:

-     Example 1: Description of example 1.
+     *Example 1*: Description of example 1.
-     Example 2: Description of example 2.
+     *Example 2*: Description of example 2.

 ## Contributing